cake-tech/cake_wallet/docs/INTEGRATION_TESTS.md

 runner that dies during tier1 cannot take the gate's own results with it.
 The gradle heap is capped before the test phase because the daemon and the emulator together were exhausting the runner.

+Every run posts to slack.
+The message names each tier's counts, its duration and any suite that failed, and the full list of what passed goes in a reply on the same message so the channel keeps the short version.
+It needs `SLACK_APP_TOKEN` and `SLACK_TESTS_CHANNEL`, and without either the step logs a notice and skips rather than failing the gate.
+Cancelled runs stay quiet, since superseded runs are cancelled on purpose.
+The report is built from the `SUMMARY_FILE` each tier writes, so anything the runner counts is available to it.

 Two environment quirks are worth knowing when a build fails in CI but not locally: the deps docker image regenerates the mweb ffi bindings with an ffigen too old for the current